Bolts end Sabres' 10-game winning streak - TSN.ca

 Sabres defenceman Jake McCabe departed in the second with an undisclosed injury.

-NOTES: Lightning LW Ondrej Palat (foot) returned after missing 16 games. ...
+NOTES: Sabres LW Jeff Skinner had a four-game goal streak end.
+He had one shot on goal. ...
+Lightning LW Ondrej Palat (foot) returned after missing 16 games. ...
 Tampa Bay D Anton Stralman (upper body) sat out his 10th consecutive game and will be re-evaluated next week....
 Sabres D Marco Scandella (undisclosed) and LW Conor Sheary (upper body) were both out of the lineup but could play this week.
 Buffalo D Matt Hunwick (neck) has resumed practicing with the team.

 UP NEXT